Biblical Inerrancy

 Flaws

 New Testament references to “Scripture” do not refer to New Testament verses.
-At least at the time of the writing of the New Testament only Old Testament books were considered scripture.
+At least at the time of the writing of the New Testament only Old Testament books were considered scripture by some.
 (See The New Testament Books Were Not Received as the Word of God Initially, at Least Not by Papias for additional insight.)
-In 1 Peter 1:20, the reference is to the words of the Prophets, not to all the writings in the Old Testament.
-Paul’s statement that the gospel he preached is not after man is not a certification that everything he wrote was of God’s authorship any more than when I say that the gospel I speak is not after man is a certification that what I write is authored by God.
+Additionally, in 1 Peter 1:20, the reference is to the words of the Prophets, not to all the writings in the Old Testament.

-The Protestant Bible does not have the same canon as the Catholic Bible, and even has a slightly different old testament than the Canon announced in 397 AD.
-If the books in the bible are not even the same ones that were “canonized” how can anyone say that they are an have always been the Word of God.
+The Protestant Bible does not have the same canon as the Catholic Bible, and even has a slightly different Old Testament than the Canon announced in 397 AD.
+If the books in the bible are not even the same ones that were canonized, how can anyone say that they are and have always been the Word of God?

 The Statement of the Canon of Scripture